dsa-ntc/southern-nh-dsa.github.io/_pages/statements.md

 ---
 layout: page
-title: "Blog"
+title: "Statements and Articles"
-permalink: /blog/
+permalink: /statements/
 ---

-Recent statements and articles by DSA Chapter.
+Recent statements and articles by Southern NH DSA.

 <div class="row my-5">
   {% for post in site.posts %}